 Wrapping it Up!

-Our list has it all, the animated and the live-action Batman movies from all the timelines starting from 1966 and going all the way till 2022.
-You can enjoy it all in Canada with our guide on How to watch HBO Max in Canada.
+Our list has it all, the animated and the live-action Batman movies from all the timelines starting from 1966 and going all the way till 2022 for you to watch if you know how to watch HBO Max in Australia.

 An iconic figure and saviour to Gotham city, Batman has multiple moods, and each actor has done an excellent job in portraying the true essence of Batman but in a very unique factor.